-This policy provides guidelines and establishes procedures for reimbursement of business travel and related expenses when traveling, attending conferences, or otherwise conducting business for the Transportation Corridor Agencies ("the Agency").
+This policy provides guidelines and establishes procedures for reimbursement of business expenses including travel-related expenses and costs of attending conferences, and non-travel related business expenses on behalf of the Transportation Corridor Agencies ("the Agency").
 Although references in this policy are to employees, the same guidelines and procedures apply to Board Members and to individuals under contract to the Agency for which the approved contract provides for reimbursement of travel, conference, and business expenses.